-- 1. Develop a fundamental knowledge base in osteopathic neuromusculoskeletal medicine as it applies to the thoracic spine, to include: common conditions and their clinical presentations, differences between inpatient and outpatient care, related skills and procedures, urgent/emergent patient care scenarios, common approaches to clinical problem solving, formulating differential diagnoses, and/or current diagnostic and treatment/management guidelines.
-(Clinical Science Neuromusculoskeletal) - Review anatomical and physiological structure and function of the thoracic spine to differentiate between normal and abnormal function.
-(Biomedical Science - Anatomy/Physiology, Pathology/Pathophysiology)
+- Develop a fundamental knowledge base in osteopathic neuromusculoskeletal medicine as it applies to the synovial joints and neurocranium, to include: common conditions and their clinical presentations, differences between inpatient and outpatient care, related skills and procedures, urgent/emergent patient care scenarios, common approaches to clinical problem solving, formulating differential diagnoses, and/or current diagnostic and treatment/management guidelines.
+(Clinical Science Neuromusculoskeletal) - 2.
+Review anatomical and physiological structure and function to differentiate between normal and abnormal function of the synovial joints and neurocranium.
+(Biomedical Science Anatomy/Physiology, Pathology/Pathophysiology)